 I don’t want another black child growing up feeling like they can’t just because of their skin.
 I also don’t want other people of color to be judged by the limited narratives that are portrayed in mainstream media and further cemented within our children’s toys, books and TV shows.

-I created the following Resource Guide to give parents a starting point in ensuring their children are immersed in a world where diversity and representation are the norm.
+I created this Guide on Diversifying Your Toy & Book Collection to give parents a starting point in ensuring their children are immersed in a world where diversity and representation are the norm.

 By no means is this list exhaustive.
 That is the beauty of this resource being a google document.
-Signalling to those that reference it that their recommendations are encouraged and welcomed!!
+Signaling to those that reference it that their recommendations are encouraged and welcomed!!